-PAP Category RAP Findings Type of Losses Entitlements Actions/Responsibilities the passage to forests is open and safe for human.
-However, if the partial transition is far from traditional use and it poses a danger to human health and safety, the product payment will be provided for days of access barrier.
-If there are any trees and crops grown by PAPs in forest areas, compensation will be paid. in the form of direct provision and distribution of fodder in cooperation with cooperatives and related institutions.
-Project Company will ensure that the GM is always open for those seeking access to their entitlements in this RAP during construction.
-Project Company is responsible for providing entitlements of formal and informal PAHs and Regional Unit of Project Company will play a role in facilitating PAPs access to their entitlements.
-Vulnerable PAPs Total six PAPs in four HHs Asthma: One PAP Physical Disability (Leg) and 65+: One PAP Diabetes: One PAP Heart Condition: Two PAPs Behcet's Disease: One PAP Being more affected by the Project due to available vulnerability Vulnerability assistance will be provided, including various types of service support.
+PAP Category RAP Findings Type of Losses Entitlements Actions/Responsibilities Deteriorated irrigation systems will be fixed, or construction will be assisted.
+Damage to established barns, wells and irrigation systems will be directly and fully compensated.
+Project Company is responsible for providing entitlements of formal and informal PAHs and Regional Unit of the Project Company will play a role in facilitating PAPs access to their entitlements.
+Vulnerable PAPs Total 31 PAPs in 21 HHs Being more affected by the Project due to available vulnerability Vulnerability assistance will be provided, including various types of service support.
 Stakeholder engagement channels will be open for vulnerable PAPs and additional measures will be taken.
 Equality in the number of men and women will be paid regard in benefiting from LRP.
 It is very important for women to reach stakeholder engagement channels.
 Vulnerability Assistance will be provided by the Project Company.
 Details are presented in Section 7.3.
 Project Company is responsible for providing entitlements of formal and informal PAHs and Regional Unit of the Project Company will play a role in facilitating PAPs including vulnerable PAPs access to their entitlements.
 CLOs will organize activities for vulnerable groups and women have access to stakeholder engagement opportunities.
 Potential PAPs Not Available Undefined impacts If an undefined impact is encountered, RAP recommendations will be followed, and support strategies will be developed.
 PAPs who are included by revisions will be entitled to compensation and supports within the framework of the principles in this report.
 New right holders (formal or informal) could be identified during monitoring and evaluation activities and measures will be developed within the framework of RAP principles.
 Any insufficient measure to minimize the impacts or restore livelihoods that are identified during internal/external monitoring will be further followed for improvement in due course as necessary.
 In addition, any request will be addressed through the GM.